-Total capital asset additions (retirements) for the University were approximately \$15,283,857 and \$2,380,110 for the years ended September 30, 2015 and 2014, respectively.
-During 2015, noncurrent liabilities increased by \$8,463,500.
+Total capital asset additions for the University were approximately \$3,630,373 and \$15,283,857 for the years ended September 30, 2016 and 2015, respectively.
+During 2016, noncurrent liabilities increased by \$8,463,500. primarily due to an increase in pension liability

-During fiscal 2015, the University acquired ownership of Normal Hills Apartments, a residential complex contiguous to campus, from the University's Foundation.
+During fiscal 2016, the University acquired ownership of Normal Hills Apartments, a residential complex contiguous to campus, from the University's Foundation.
 The University also successfully refinanced its existing bond debt, along with the debt related to its acquisition of Normal Hills Apartments, and in the process borrowed approximately \$34 million.

-The new loan proceeds will be used for new construction was well as renovations to existing residential and academic building across campus.
+The new loan proceeds are being used for new construction was well as renovations to existing residential and academic building across campus.
 This process is part of the University's action plan to address its priority needs as it implements its Master Plan in phases over the next few years.